kiros-rs/dynamixel-scraper/README.md

 TODO: Write a parser to ensure the output is gramatically correct and corrects for common errors
 TODO: Normalise this data?
+TODO: Add individual progress bars for each actuator (`MultiProgress` with different stages for download/parse/lint etc)